kevingstewart/scep-aio-lab/README.md

 - [SecureW2 SCEP Implementation](https://www.securew2.com/blog/simple-certificate-enrollment-protocol-scep-explained)
 - [Blog: Cracking Open SCEP](https://articles.foletta.org/post/2024-07-01-cracking-open-scep/)

 The purpose of this repository is to demonstrate the inner workings of the SCEP protocol, within a fully self-contained, container-based, client-server SCEP testing lab.
 No external resources are required to operate this lab.
+The repository contains:

+- A self-contained Docker Compose environment that defines 3 SCEP servers and 2 SCEP clients.
+There is also a remote SCEP server that can be tested.
+- A set of Wireshark captures for eacg client-server interaction.

 <br />